Puddling (behavior): Other sources of liquid nutrient

 Certain moths, mainly of the subfamily Calpinae, are somewhat notorious for their blood- and tear-drinking habits.
 Hemiceratoides hieroglyphica of Madagascar has been noted to visit and suck tears by inserting their proboscis into the closed eyelids of roosting birds.
-Similar behaviour has been reported in Azeta melanea in Columbia and Gorgone macarea in Brazil.
+Similar behaviour has been reported in Azeta melanea in Colombia and Gorgone macarea in Brazil.
 Other cases of moths drinking human tears have been reported from Thailand.
 Some species of the genus Calyptra are called "vampire moths" as they suck blood from sleeping vertebrates, including humans.
 Ophthalmotropy (eye-attraction) and lachryphagy (tear drinking) occur in a number of unrelated moths that visit mammals.
-Mecistoptera griseifusa is a notable example.
+Lobocraspis griseifusa is a notable example.
 Stingless bees in the genera Lisotrigona and Pariotrigona visit the eyes of mammals and have been known to cause distress to humans.
 Dryas iulia has also been observed agitating the eyes of caimans and turtles in order to force tear production, which the male butterflies of the species can drink for minerals.
 The minerals, which can also be obtained from more typical mud-puddling behavior, are used for the butterfly's spermatophores during sexual reproduction.

 Tear-drinking is not limited to moths, but has recently also been observed in cockroaches.
 This behaviour might thus be far more common than previously thought.